 Comprehensive Stool Test

-This is also a functional medicine laboratory test that analyses the flora of the large intestines.
+This is a functional medicine laboratory test that analyses the flora of the large intestines.
 The result will also reveal any parasites, yeasts and opportunistic species of bacteria and some test options include a range of markers of digestive processes, inflammation and so on as well.
 These tests all involve sending stool samples to Australia.
 One such test is Genova GI Effects (sample report).
 Thereafter flora-only versions, which are less costly, may be adequate.
 We also sometimes recommend Nutripath’s Comprehensive Digestive Stool Analysis (CDSA) or Bioscreen Medical’s top-rated stool culture test.
 Please contact us to order any of these tests – we may need to see you first to guide you as to the most indicated test for your particular case..

 Thorough Health History

 By gathering information about your health history and symptoms, it is sometimes possible to make a judgement as to what the cause of your digestive dysfunction might be.
 For example, it might be advisable to order lactose and fructose intolerance testing as soon as SiBO has been ruled out or treated.

 How is SIBO Treated?

-Clinical studies have shown improvement in subsets of IBS patients who have bacterial overgrowth.
+Clinical studies have shown improvement in IBS patients who are treated for bacterial overgrowth.
 Naturally, those suffering from these symptoms should see their health care practitioner or contact our office for a comprehensive evaluation.
 In some cases, testing is not necessary.

-The standard treatment for SIBO is an antibiotic called rifaximin.
+The standard treatment for SIBO in the USA is an antibiotic called rifaximin.
 Because this drug is not well absorbed throughout the body, it mostly stays in the gut and is very effective against SIBO.
 Some of our clients choose this type of treatment.
 However, Rifaximin is a very expensive drug (around $1000/course) and is not funded in New Zealand, and research has revealed that response rates using botanical treatments are about the same as using antibiotics.
 Furthermore, relapse rates tend to be higher in those who choose antibiotic treatment.
 If using antibiotcs, following our guidelines is important to get the gut in good shape again and minimise the risk of reinfection.
 Contact us to book an appointment (90 mins)